yisuanwang/Finestyler/README.md

 ### To Do List
 ✅1.
 Colab online running demo

 🔘2.
-Api interface for LLM segmentation methods
+Api interface for LLM segmentation methods (The huggingface demo is coming soon!🤗)

 🔘3.
 Video style transfer